michael-collins/DART204/lesson-1-introduction-to-animation/storyboard.md

 - "camera" movement and scene composition

     In a storyboard, you can define how a camera should be positioned, and also how it should move with the use of arrows inside or around the frame.
-Here are some examples:
 >add examples

 - scene cuts and action timing